pyscaffold/pyscaffold/CONTRIBUTING.rst

 #.
 Go to the web page of your PyScaffold fork and click
    "Create pull request" to send your changes to the maintainers for review.
-   Find more detailed information `creating a PR`_.
+   Find more detailed information in `creating a PR`_.
 You might also want to open the PR as a draft first and mark it as ready for review after the feedbacks from the continuous integration (CI) system or any required fixes.